 When marketing budgets are tight, your marketing needs to work harder and smarter than ever.
-Evaluating your activities needn't be expensive and it can save you money in the long-term.
-Fiona Blades, CEO of market research company MESH Planning, explains how small firms can measure their marketing
+Evaluating your activities needn't be expensive and it can save you money in the long term.
+Fiona Blades, CEO of market research company MESH Experience, explains how small firms can measure their marketing

 Use your website to measure your marketing

-A lot of marketing activity is designed to drive customers to your website so you should analyse your website statistics on a regular basis.
+A lot of marketing activity is designed to drive customers to your website - so you should analyse your website statistics on a regular basis.
 You need to know how many people are visiting your site, what pages they are looking at and when.
 Timing is everything.
-If you are doing some advertising, for example, you can see by the timing of visitors whether it has sparked an increase in website traffic.
+If you are running adverts in the press, for example, you can see whether website traffic increased during the specific time when the advert was in circulation.

 Ask customers how they found you